bsd/dbt-arc-functions/pull_request_template.md

 - [ ] Create branch of dbt-arc-functions using JIRA extension so that naming convention is consistent

-- [ ] If you've created a macro, make sure it is documented by running the notebook: `create_docs.ipynb` util in this repo
+- [ ] If you've created a macro, make sure it is documented by running the notebook: `create_docs.ipynb` util in this repo.
+From there, you'll have to either fill in descriptions by hand OR use our `fill_in_descriptions_using_openai.ipynb` to fill in descriptions using OpenAI's ChatGPT.
+Always make sure to check over ChatGPT's column descriptions, as they're likely not perfect.

 - [ ] Test branch on a development branch of an existing client (ideally the one that raised the bug).
 Do this by changing revision of the package to the branch name in `packages.yml` file in dbt State client below.